Lotame/docs/lightning-tag/data-collection.md

 ### Page Interactions

-There are times when a Lotame Client wants to pass data to Lotame based on interactions with a page that you customer makes after the page load.
-For example, interactions with a video player.
-To do this, you can use the Lightning Tag `collect()` method to send that data even after the config data collection happens as described above.
+You can use the Lightning Tag `collect()` method to send data from custom events that cannot be handled through standard Lotame data collection rules at any point after the Lightning Tag has loaded.

 This option takes the same `{data}` object as describe at the top of the page.